JuliaDocs/DemoCards.jl/docs/quickstart/index.md

 using DemoCards: DemoPage
 ```

-And Democards reads the demo structure from your folder structure:
+Democards can read the demo structure from your folder structure:

 ```@repl simplest_demopage
 cd("../../../..") do